SteffLD50/kupujem-prodajem/README.md

-# Automated Ad Posting on KupujemProdajem v.1.0.1
+# Automated Ad Posting v.1.0.1

-Automated Ad Posting is used to facilitate the process of reposting standard (free) ads without any promotions after they expire.
-It's made specifically for the site [KupujemProdajem](https://novi.kupujemprodajem.com/).
+Automated Ad Posting is made specifically for the site [KupujemProdajem](https://novi.kupujemprodajem.com/).
+It is used to facilitate the process of reposting standard (free) ads without any promotions after they expire.

 ## Table of Contents